What the devil is monks cloth?

 Drawing a straight line

-The channels formed in between the threads are perfect for drawing straight lines on monks cloth.
-If the outline of a design is a square or rectangle, here is a little trick to help you get a straight line.
-You will see on the monks cloth that there are slight dips in between the rows of threads, almost like a channel.
-If you press a pencil down firmly, and drag it through one of these channels it will give you a perfectly straight line.
+If the outline of your design is a square or rectangle, here is a little trick to help you get a straight line.
+You will see on your monks cloth that there are slight dips in between the rows of threads, which look a bit like a channel.
+If you press a pencil down firmly, and drag it through one of these channels it will give you a perfectly straight line that you can punch along.

 Alternative fabrics

 Monks cloth is not the only punch needle specific fabric, but it's ideal if you want your project to be hard-wearing.
-Other fabrics for punch needle include primitive linen, rug warp and traditional linen.
+Other fabrics for punch needle include primitive linen, rug warp, traditional linen, tightly woven cotton and weavers cloth.
 Monks cloth can seem expensive and when I first started to punch I was determined to find a cheaper alternative.
 However, it's one of the things I believe you shouldn't scrimp on.
 Using good quality materials will make your punching experience much more enjoyable.

-If you don't mind not being able to frog your work and you aren't making something that needs to be super hard-wearing, I have found a loose even weave cotton fabric that works with both the adjustable punch needle and regular Oxford needles.
+If you don't mind not being able to frog your work and you aren't making something that needs to be super hard-wearing, I have found a loose even weave linen fabric that works with both the Lavor adjustable punch needles and the regular Oxford needles.
 If you're just learning though, I'd advise to invest in some monks cloth to begin with.

-Once you become familiar with the properties of monks cloth you can look for similar fabrics to work on, however if you are making a rug or another project expected to take a good deal of wear and tear, you would be best to use a fabric designed for punch needle.
+Once you become familiar with the properties of monks cloth you can look for similar fabrics to work on.
+However, if you are making a rug or another project expected to see quite a bit of use I always find it is best to use a fabric designed for punch needle.

-How do you feel?
-More enlightened with the ways of monks cloth?
-Hopefully this has helped to clarify things for you.
+Hopefully this has helped give you all the information you need about monks cloth.
 You've learnt what it should look like, how it is listed, how to get a super straight line and why it is important to stretch it tightly.
-If you're ready to try some, head over to the shop and pick up a yard or half a yard.
-If you'e still not sure check out the personal note from Amy Oxford about monks cloth, she is the Queen of punch needle after all.
-I source my monks cloth from the same place as Amy so you can rest assured that you're getting the best.
+If you're ready to try some, you can head over to the shop and pick up a metre or half a metre.
+And if you have any more questions, get in touch!

 Comments